-Sub.
+Table B 6: R ecommended responses t to submissions: TRAN Rule es es Sub.
 Ref.
-Submitter / Further to submissions: TRAN Rule Provision Decision Requested (Summary) Sections Officer's Officers' Reasons/Comments Recommended Submitter of this Report where Addressed Recommendation Amendments to Proposed Plan?
-T 1 1 41.20 Fulton Hogan TRAN-R20 TRAN-R20, its matters of discretion, High Traffic Generators and associated table, provide an appropriate framework for considering the effects of high trip generating activities.
-Retain TRAN-R20 as notified.
-8.11 Accept No changes sought to the notified provision.
-No 41.21 Fulton Hogan Table TRAN-1 (part of TRAN-R20) Support the high traffic generation thresholds in Table TRAN-1: High Traffic Generation Thresholds.
-Retain Table TRAN-1 as notified.
-8.11 Accept No changes sought to the notified provision.
-No 68.19 Canterbury District Health Board Table TRAN-1 (part of TRAN-R20) Support grouping the Special Purpose Zone (Hospital) with commercial, mixed-use and industrial zones in Table TRAN-1 High Traffic Generation Thresholds as hospitals and health care facilities are expected to be reasonably highly trafficked.
-Retain the grouping of the Special Purpose Zone (Hospital) with 8.11 Accept No changes sought to the notified provision.
-No commercial, mixed use and industrial zones in Table TRAN-1 High Traffic Generation Thresholds as notified.
-207.9 219 Summerset Retirement Villages (Rangiora) Ltd TRAN-R20 Support approach in TRAN-R20 to requiring all high traffic generators to obtain resource consent as a restricted discretionary activity but the ITA requirement in Table TRAN-1 should only be linked to the traffic generation and not to other matters including consent status under all other applicable rules.
+Submitter / Further Submitter Provision Decision Requested (Summary) Sections of this Report where Addressed Officer's Recommendation Officers' Reasons/Comments Recommended Amendments to Proposed Plan?
+207.9 20 Summerset Retirement Villages (Rangiora) Ltd TRAN-R20 Support approach in TRAN-R20 to requiring all high traffic generators to obtain resource consent as a restricted discretionary activity but the ITA requirement in Table TRAN-1 should only be linked to the traffic generation and not to other matters including consent status under all other applicable rules.
 The traffic generation threshold for retirement villages should be lifted.
 Retain TRAN-R20 but amend the approach undertaken in Table TRAN-2 and lift the threshold for retirement villages to 250vmpd.
 8.11 Reject District plans generally adopt one of three potential approaches to a high traffic generator rule.
 One approach is to simply set a vehicle movement per day threshold.
 This is the approach used in the operative District Plan.
 However, the experience has been that the threshold is set so low that it captures almost no activities and is therefore ineffective.
-No A second approach is to set various vehicle movement per day thresholds based on floor area for different activities.
+A second approach is to set various vehicle movement per day thresholds based on floor area for different activities.
 This is the approach now used in the operative Christchurch District Plan.
 However, it is considered that approach might be more suited to large metropolitan centres where there is a greater range of activities, particularly those at a larger scale, and may be less suited to a smaller predominantly rural district like Waimakariri.
-The approach in the proposed plan as notified emerged from a review of the high
+The approach in the proposed plan as notified emerged from a review of the high traffic generator rule in the operative District Plan undertaken by an independent traffic consultant in 2019, prior to proposed plan notification in 2021, and was recommended by that traffic consultant and is an approach used in some other district plans 21 .
+Setting a vehicle movement per day threshold specific to retirement villages is not considered appropriate, as the approach adopted is zone based, not activity based.
+A retirement village can also be a high traffic generator, depending on the size, type of No

-$^{^{219}}$ Oppose - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - reject
+$^{^{20}}$ Oppose - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - reject 21 See section 2.5.3 Transport Section 32 report